lnxpy/pyaction/docs/index.md

 Slugged version of your action name.
 The best option is to leave it as how it is by default.

 #### `description`
-A short description of your action.
+A short description for your action.
 GitHub will use this description to showcase your action on their [action explore](https://github.com/marketplace/actions/) page.

 #### `auther_name`
 The action author's name.
-You can put your both first name and last name together.
+You can put your both first and last name together.

 #### `open_source_license`
 Choose an open-source license or `notopensource` if your action is not open-source.